kimihe/iOS_BezierJellyView/README.md

 # iOS_BezierJellyView
-Use bezierPath to simulate a jellyView like QQ message bubble.
+* Use bezierPath to draw a jellyView like QQ message bubble.
+* Try to simulate this as much as possible.
+* Welcome any discussion to make it better.